Chioma Jesus: Career

-Chioma Jesus gained recognition with the release of her debut song "Chioma" in 2003, which she has described as being divinely inspired and which led to the adoption of her stage name.
-Her music is primarily performed in the Igbo language, with occasional lyrics in English and Yoruba, and features a fusion of traditional Igbo rhythms and contemporary gospel styles.
+Chioma Jesus gained recognition after releasing her debut single "Chioma" in 2003.
+She described the song as being divinely inspired and said it led to the adoption of her stage name.
+Her music is primarily performed in the Igbo language, with occasional lyrics in English and Yoruba.
+Chioma Jesus' music features a fusion of traditional Igbo rhythms and contemporary gospel styles.
 Her rise continued with a nomination for the Delta Yadah Award in 2010, which she subsequently won in 2011 and 2012.
-In 2011, she released the popular single "Praise," which reached the top of Nigerian gospel music charts.
+In 2011, she released the popular single "Praise," which peaked atop the Nigerian gospel music charts.

 Among her notable songs are "Okemmuo" (featuring Mercy Chinwo, 2020), "Na God I Dey Praise" (2021), and "Bulldozer" (2020).
 As of 2023, "Okemmuo" had received over 13 million views on YouTube.

-She has collaborated with prominent gospel artists, including Mercy Chinwo, Sinach, and Nathaniel Bassey, and has performed alongside Don Moen, Cece Winans, Tim Godfrey and Ron Kenoly.
+Chioma Jesus has collaborated with prominent gospel artists, including Mercy Chinwo, Sinach, and Nathaniel Bassey, and has performed alongside Don Moen, Cece Winans, Tim Godfrey and Ron Kenoly.
 She has co-headlined The Experience from 2013 to 2019 at the Tafawa Balewa Square.

 Personal life

-Chioma Jesus is married to Evangelist Callistus Okwuoha and has three children.
-During a church revival, she became a born-again Christian on 28 August 1986.
-She is also the founder of the Inheritance of Mercy Foundation, a charitable organization based in Port Harcourt, Rivers State.
+Chioma Jesus is married to evangelist Callistus Okwuoha and has three children.
+During a church revival, she became a born again on 28 August 1986.
+Chioma Jesus is the founder of the Inheritance of Mercy Foundation, a charitable organization based in Port Harcourt, Rivers State.